Vet Tech Schools in Texas

 Weatherford College in Weatherford, TX, offers an associate degree in veterinary technology, providing students with the practical hands-on experiential learning and educational background to be successful in veterinary practices in Texas and the United States.

 Combining classroom education with valuable clinical and practical opportunities, this 60-credit program includes courses such as introduction to veterinary technology; veterinary anatomy and physiology; veterinary parasitology; veterinary pharmacology; veterinary office management; equine clinical management; clinical veterinary assisting; and veterinary nursing care.
-Weatherford College received accreditation in February of 2022, therefore there are no VTNE pass rate statistics available at this time.
+Weatherford College received accreditation in February of 2022.
+The VTNE pass from 2021 through 2024 is 60 percent.

 • Location: Weatherford, TX